zertico/apidoc/source/index.md

 ### Update

 You also can update a resource using a command line, with the id of the resource, or accessing a route, both cases are described below.
-In this exeample we use the manager.
+In this example we use the manager.

 Route: `PATCH "/api/v1/manager/clients/:id"`